QuarticCat/enum-ptr/README.md

 Suppose we are deriving from `Foo`, then

-- `Foo` must be a `enum`.
+- `Foo` must be 2 pointers wide.
+  - If `Foo` is smaller, it is already in the compact representation.
+  - If `Foo` is larger, this crate cannot compress it into a `usize`.
 - `Foo` must have a `#[repr(C, usize)]`.
   - According to [Unsafe Code Guidelines Reference](https://rust-lang.github.io/unsafe-code-guidelines/layout/enums.html#explicit-repr-annotation-with-c-compatibility) and [The Rust Reference](https://doc.rust-lang.org/reference/items/enumerations.html#custom-discriminant-values-for-fieldless-enumerations), `#[repr(C, usize)]` guarantees the memory layout and discriminant values.
-Thus, we can safely transmute between two representations, which has the minimum cost.
+Thus, we can safely transmute between two representations.
-  - `#[repr(C, usize)]` won't consume extra memory as I stated below.
+  - `#[repr(C, usize)]` won't consume extra memory as stated before.
   - The type of discriminant values is specified as `usize` to avoid type conversion costs.
-- `Foo` must be 2 pointers wide.
-  - If `Foo` is smaller, it is already in the compact representation.
-  - If `Foo` is larger, this crate cannot compress it into a `usize`.
 - Each variant of `Foo` must have enough alignment to store the tag.
 - Each variant of `Foo` must have at most one field (multiple fields are not supported for now).